netizen89/RobotCLIApplication/README.md

  The robot can only turn 90 degrees at a time while forward/backward steps could be any.
 For example 'L1' means 'turn left by 90 degrees once'.
 'B2' would mean go backwards 2 units.

  ## Input
- a string of comma-separated commands eg `F1,R1,B2,L1,B3`.
+ A string of comma-separated commands eg `F1,R1,B2,L1,B3`.

  ## Output
- the minimum amount of distance to get back to the starting point (`4` in this case).
+ The minimum amount of distance to get back to the starting point (`4` in this case).

  ## Usage
  Input can be given as command line arguments or as a file.

- Format : PyFile InputString
+ Format : PyFile InputString/File
+ File "command.txt" gives command string

  ## Testing
  Unit test cases for the CLI application are available.